Marcos-OLiveiraVO/Marcos-OliveiraVO/README.md

 <h1 align="center">Hi 👋, I'm Marcos Oliveira.</h1>

 <h4 align="center">I'm a highly experienced web developer with a strong passion for building high-performance and quality applications.
-Currently, I focus on back-end development, mostly using Node.js and TypeScript/JavaScript.
-Also, I'm always looking to learn new technologies and apply them to my projects.<br><br>
+Currently, I focus on back-end development, mostly using Node.js and TypeScript/JavaScript..<br><br>

 Outside of work, I like to relax listening to music, watching series and taking care of my cats.
 I'm also a big fan of basketball and e-sports, and I like to follow the most important games and tournaments.